What it Takes to Heal™

 There are many people who are facing difficult times or crisis and they cannot afford personal coaching.
 Please see below for some tips and video from Allison about “What it Takes to Heal.”™

-Ask your librarian to get Allison’s CD set “IGNITED”.
+You can also get Allison’s CD set “IGNITED”.
 (ISBN #978-0-615-37427-7) It is packed with profound tools for life and delivered with an enormous amount of love!
-You can also buy it on Amazon here:
+To learn more please Click Here.
+You may buy it on Amazon for $47:

 For Friends and Family of Those Facing Crisis:

 It’s natural to not know what to say or do for someone who is in crisis.
 I hear this a lot.
 The most important thing is to not do nothing; the absence of any contact from you can be misunderstood and appear that you do not care.
 Reaching out in the smallest way will make a world of difference.
 People will appreciate that you care and it will help to heal them.
 Love is powerful.
 Here are some ideas – you can even just pick one!

 - Sit with them—Be with them, and listen.

 - Ask, “What can I do for you?”

 - Send them a card and write, “Thinking of you.”

 - Try to avoid using clichés like, “Everything happens for a reason”, “What doesn’t kill you makes you stronger”, etc.

 - Clean their home or buy their groceries.